-By contrast, the method proposed in this paper allows discovering treatment effect heterogeneity systematically based on pre-treatment covariates while offering a solution to the aforementioned challenges.
-At present, I know of no other paper that accomplishes these goals specifically in an RD setup.
-The closest paper with an RD focus is perhaps \cite{hsu2019testing}, which develop \textit{tests} for possible heterogeneity in the treatment effect based on the null hypothesis that the conditional average treatment effect (CATE) function is equal to a constant (the overall average treatment effect).
+By contrast, the method proposed in this paper allows for the discovery of treatment effect heterogeneity systematically based on pre-treatment covariates while offering a solution to the aforementioned challenges.
+At present, we know of no other paper that accomplishes these goals specifically in an RD setup.
+The closest paper with an RD focus is perhaps \cite{hsu2019testing}, which develops \textit{tests} for possible heterogeneity in the treatment effect based on the null hypothesis that the conditional average treatment effect (CATE) function is equal to a constant (the overall average treatment effect).
 Their proposed tests reveal whether there are groups defined in terms of observed characteristics for which the ATE deviates from the overall average, but they leave the discovery and the estimation of the conditional average treatment effect function as an open question.
-I address precisely this problem by proposing a data-driven machine learning method, which discovers groups with different treatment effects, using many candidate pre-treatment variables, without invalidating inference.
+Another recent working paper by \cite{calonico2025heterogeneous} discusses the semi-parametric estimation of the CATE function in RD settings. \cite{calonico2025heterogeneous} develop a framework where the functional form and the source of the treatment heterogeneity are known through observable covariates, while the running variable is estimated nonparametrically.
+Their contribution establishes existence and probability limits for the CATE function while employing a local polynomial estimator.
+We contribute to the literature by proposing a data-driven machine learning method, which \emph{discovers} groups with different treatment effects, using many candidate pre-treatment variables, without invalidating inference.
 The method provides discovery in the sense that the researcher does not need to specify the sources of heterogeneity (the relevant variables) in a pre-analysis plan, but can use many potentially relevant pre-treatment variables.
-The task of the algorithm is to find the relevant variables and the functional form from the many possible combinations.
+The algorithm's task is to find the relevant variables and the functional form from the many possible combinations.
 The end result gives groups with differences in the treatment effects.
 The implementation of the algorithm assumes that the standard RD identification conditions hold in the potentially relevant subpopulations; e.g., one cannot consider groups in which the running variable is always above or below the cutoff.